Upliner/CharMorph/README.md

 * git submodule init
 * git submodule update

+## Installation manual

+* Download zip package from releases.
+Not GitHub source code but release package.
+If zip file size is less than 10MB then it contains addon only without character library.
+* In Blender go to Edit->Preferences->Addons, click "Install..." button and point to select downloaded zip package
+* If character library is missing, then you can download it separately to CharMorph data directory.
+It is located at http://github.com/Upliner/CharMorph-db/ .
+Usual library location on Windows is C:\Users\<UserName>\AppData\Roaming\Blender Foundation\Blender\<VersionNumber>\scripts\addons\CharMorph\data.

 ## Links

 * You can see examples of these features at [BlenderArtists forum thread](https://blenderartists.org/t/charmorph-character-creation-tool-mb-lab-based/1252543)